Arqamz/dotfiles-nixos-hyprland/README.md

     Customize the look and feel of Rofi by editing `rofi/config.rasi`.
 - **Cava:**
     Change visualizer settings in `cava/config`.
+-->
 ## Contributing

-If you have suggestions or improvements, feel free to open an issue or submit a pull request.
+I'm still really new to NixOS so if you have suggestions or improvements, feel free to open an issue or submit a pull request.
 Contributions are welcome!

 ## License